Tag Archives: DC Kids Activties

 And there’s more.
 The exhibit goes digital at the far end of the room, where you can stand on a blue mat and watch as blocks form a “reflection” of your figure on the wall.
 You can also watch as virtual blocks fill the wall, then knock them down.
 There’s not much more to it than that, but kids will spend a good few minutes checking it out.

-As bummed as I was to see the LEGOS go, I’m pretty psyched about its replacement.
+As bummed as we wee to see the LEGOS go, we’re pretty psyched about the replacement.

 PLAY WORK BUILD is scheduled to be at the National Building Museum until next November.
 Admission is $8/adults, $5/youth for non-members, but free for members.
 And just in case you’ve missed my many recommendations to get the NBM Family Membership, I’ll say it again: It’s so worth it.
 Just $90/year gets you six admissions to exhibits per day, comp admission to select programs, access to birthday parties, and more.